-The Office of Research will provide up to 50 percent matching funds for eligible projects funded through Experiment.com.
+The Office of Research will provide up to 50 percent contributing funds for eligible projects funded through Experiment.com.

 - Faculty members, postdoctoral scholars, undergraduate and graduate students are eligible.
 Student projects must have a faculty PI.

-- To be eligible for matching funds, a project must be reviewed and accepted by Experiment.com, then approved through USCeRA.
+- To be eligible for contributing funds, a project must be reviewed and accepted by Experiment.com, then approved through USCeRA.

-- Proposals requesting matching funds of more than $5000 require additional written approval from the Office of Research.
+- Proposals requesting contributing funds of more than $5,000 (A total project amount greater than $10,000) require additional written approval from the Office of Research.
 These requests will be considered on a case-by-case basis.

-- Researchers who have received matching funds on an active (current) crowdfunded project are not eligible to receive additional matching funds for a new crowdfunded project.
+- Researchers who have received contributing funds on an active (current) crowdfunded project are not eligible to receive additional contributing funds for a new crowdfunded project.

 A project which raises 50 percent or more of its project goal during the funding period is considered funded.
 The Office of Research will contribute any remaining balance at the close of the funding period to bring project funding to 100 percent.

 Funds raised through Experiment.com are charged a total of 8 percent in fees.
-Matching contributions from the Office of Research are not subject to this fee.
+Contributing funds from the Office of Research are not subject to this fee.
 The University of South Carolina does not collect any IDCs on crowdfunded projects.